 Having enough time to do everything I want to!
 There are so many ways Data Science can be used within organisations and one of the biggest challenges is how to prioritise what gets the limited time resources we all have.

 What advice would you have for others starting in the same job?

 Ask a lot of questions.
 Understanding data, business, and possibilities is incredibly important and one of the best ways to gain this knowledge is from other people that are already experts in their areas.
 Also finishing a degree doesn’t mean the learning has stopped, working on projects at home is a great way to broaden the skills you have.
 Guided online courses are great for introducing new skills and ideas but when you pick something where you really need to think through the steps and solutions yourself, I find I learn so much more.

 And finally: What new hashtag are you aiming for in 2023?

 #nohashtags but I would like to continue to learn and develop and really put into practice all the things I learnt in my Masters.

 We would like to thank Tracey Etheridge for her dedication and time to share with us these precious insights.

 Data is the resource of the 21st century.
-Sign up & join us for a live talk info-event:
+Sign up & join us for an info-event:

 Would you like to learn more about the MSc in Applied Information and Data Science degree programme?
-Come and visit our information events (online or on-site) and find out more details in a personal conversation with the heads of the programme.
+Come and visit our information events and find out more details in a personal conversation with the heads of the programme.

 Contact us if you have any questions about our degree programme or for individual advice: Tel.: +41 41 228 42 53 / E-mail: email@example.com